A Guide to Regression Discontinuity Designs in Medical Applications: Conclusion

 \section{Conclusion}

+The RD design offers biomedical researchers the possibility of rigorously studying the effect of a treatment that is assigned based on a score and a cutoff, such as a recommendation to treat patients with a diagnostic laboratory test above or below a given threshold.
+Although the patient population above the cutoff cutoff will typically be very different from the patient population below the cutoff, the RD design restores comparability by focusing on patients whose scores are close to the cutoff on either side.

-Our discussion, empirical examples, and accompanying codes gave a state-of-the-art introduction and practical guide for scholars who wish to analyze canonical RD designs in biomedical contexts.
-We covered modern estimation, inference, validation, and visualization approaches for the analysis and interpretation of RD designs based on both continuity and local randomization frameworks.
+Our discussion, empirical examples, and accompanying computer code provides a state-of-the-art introduction and practical guide for the analysis of canonical RD designs in biomedical contexts.
+We covered modern estimation, inference, validation, and visualization approaches for the analysis and interpretation of RD designs based on both continuity-based and local randomization frameworks.
 The main takeaways are as follows: (i) always employ graphical approaches to uncover basic features of the design but never for formal estimation and inference; (ii) always localize near the cutoff when deploying principled statistical methods and never rely on global estimation and inference approaches; (iii) depending on the coarseness of the score, employ continuity-based or local randomization methods being cognizant of the unavoidable extrapolation (to the cutoff) underlying the methods (e.g., ART and Cost-Sharing applications); (iv) always employ falsification and validation diagnostics to offer evidence in favor of the RD design; and (v) be aware that not every treatment assignment mechanism based on a hard-thresholding rule can be analyzed via RD designs methods because sometimes the key underlying identifying assumptions do not hold (e.g., Chemotherapy application).